The Fourth Catalog of Active Galactic Nuclei Detected by the Fermi Large Area Telescope: Source association and classification

 \subsubsection{Optical Classification}

-To optically classify a source we made use of different resources, in decreasing order of precedence: optical spectra from intensive follow-up programs, optical classification published in the BZCAT list \citep[which is a compilation of sources ever classified as blazars,][]{bzcat}, spectra available in the literature or from online database, e.g., SDSS \citep{sdss0,sdss1}, 6dF \citep{6df}, when more recent than the latest version of BZCAT \citep{bzcat}.
-The latter information was used only if we found a published spectrum.
-The relevant references will be reported in the electronic table of the final catalog.
-Recently, a huge quantity of data from follow-up programs has become available \citep{shaw2013,Shaw13,bcu,optcamp6,optcamp5,landoni18,optcamp3,marchesi18,optcamp8,review,refined,optcamp2,sdss1,optcamp1,paiano19,paiano17B,paiano17A,paiano17,optcomp17,ricci15}, helping in assessing the classification of the objects.
-This is especially valuable for blazar candidates of previous LAC catalogs that had never been observed so far.
-Note that we did not use the blazar classes from the Simbad database\footnote{\url{http://simbad.u-strasbg.fr/simbad/}} since some of them correspond to predictions based on the WISE-strip approach \citep{WISE} and were not obtained from spectral observations.
+The different resources used in the 4LAC for the optical classification are, in decreasing order of precedence: \begin{itemize} \item optical spectra from recent intensive follow-up programs \citep[e.g., ][]{shaw2013,Shaw13,bcu,optcamp6,optcamp5,landoni18,optcamp3,marchesi18,optcamp8,review,refined,optcamp2,sdss1,optcamp1,paiano19,paiano17B,paiano17A,paiano17,optcomp17,ricci15,chi16,deM19}; these data are especially valuable for blazar candidates of previous LAT AGN catalogs that had never been observed. \item the optical classification published in the BZCAT list \citep[which is a compilation of sources classified as blazars,][]{bzcat} \item spectra available in the literature or from online databases, e.g., the Sloan Digital Sky Survey \citep[SDSS; ][]{sdss0,sdss1}, 6dF Galaxy Survey \citep{6df}, when more recent than the latest version of BZCAT \citep{bzcat}.
+The latter information was used only if the spectrum was published. \end{itemize} The relevant references are reported in the electronic table of the catalog.
+We did not use the blazar classes from the Simbad database\footnote{\url{http://simbad.u-strasbg.fr/simbad/}}, since some of them correspond to predictions based on the {\it WISE}-strip approach \citep{WISE} and were not obtained from spectral observations.